Cooper v. Aaron: Decision

 On September 12, 1958, the Supreme Court issued an opinion jointly authored by all nine Justices—the only instance of that occurring on record—but primarily drafted by Justice Brennan.
 The Court noted that the school board had acted in good faith, asserting that most of the problems stemmed from the official opposition of the Arkansas state government to racial integration.
 Nonetheless, it was constitutionally impermissible to maintain law and order by depriving the black students of their equal rights under the law.

 More importantly, the Court held that the Supremacy Clause of Article VI made the US Constitution the supreme law of the land and Marbury v.
 Madison (1803) made the Supreme Court the final interpreter of the Constitution.
-This point was targeted by critics of the decision, most famously Alexander Bickel, who wrote in The Least Dangeous Branch that Supreme Court decisions only bind the parties before the Court.
+This point was targeted by critics of the decision, most famously Alexander Bickel, who wrote in The Least Dangerous Branch that Supreme Court decisions only bind the parties before the Court.

 The Court rejected the contention that the Arkansas legislature and Governor were not bound by the Brown decision.
 The Supreme Court also rejected the doctrines of nullification and interposition in this case, which had been invoked by segregationists.
 Segregation supporters argued that the states have the power to nullify federal laws or court rulings that they believe to be unconstitutional and the states could use this power to nullify the Brown decision.
 The Arkansas laws that attempted to prevent desegregation were Arkansas' effort to nullify the Brown decision.
 The Supreme Court held that the Brown decision "can neither be nullified openly and directly by state legislators or state executive or judicial officers nor nullified indirectly by them through evasive schemes for segregation."
 Thus, Cooper v.
 Aaron held that state attempts to nullify federal law are ineffective.

 Moreover, since public officials are required to swear an oath to uphold the Constitution (as per Article VI, Clause 3), the officials who ignored the supremacy of the Court's precedent in the Brown case violated their oaths.
 Cooper also maintained that even though education is the responsibility of the state government, that responsibility must be carried out in a manner consistent with the requirements of the Constitution, particularly the Fourteenth Amendment.

 Justice Frankfurter wrote separately to say that "[v]iolent resistance to the law" could not be endorsed by the law "to enthrone official lawlessness".